-That's a huge shame as ever since 2018’s excellent P20 Pro, Huawei has been excelling, selling more phones in Europe than before thanks to its range of great handsets.
+That's a huge shame as ever since 2018’s excellent P20 Pro, Huawei has sold more phones in Europe than before thanks to its range of great handsets.
 It's ably demonstrated that it can hold its own against the likes of Samsung and Apple when it comes to making the best phones in the world.

-For now, this list is as up to date as it can be, and it also includes a number of older Huawei handsets that still offer Google apps and the Play Store -- something that gives them an advantage over newer handsets.
-This includes the Huawei P30 Pro, the phone that we still think is the best Huawei phone.
+This list is as up to date as it can be, and it also includes a number of older Huawei handsets that still offer Google apps and the Play Store -- something that gives them an advantage over newer handsets.
+This includes the Huawei P30 Pro, the phone that we still think is the best Huawei phone out of the entire range.

-The Huawei P30 Pro might be two years old by this point but it's still a great handset with an amazing zoom camera, fantastic display, and class-leading battery life.
+The Huawei P30 Pro might be over two years old now but it's still a great handset with an amazing zoom camera, fantastic display, and class-leading battery life.
 If your budget is tighter, you can even get most of the P30 Pro's features in the Huawei P30 too.
-2018’s Mate 20 Pro is still a very good option as well, with Huawei’s mid-range phones like the P Smart (2019) also offering slick design in an affordable package.
+2018’s Mate 20 Pro is still a great option as well, with Huawei’s mid-range phones like the P Smart (2019) also offering slick design in an affordable package.
 Read on to find out why these are the best Huawei phones.

 - Best phone | Best Android phone | Best iPhone | Best budget phone